MicrosoftEdge/MSEdgeExplainers/LocalFolder/explainer.md

 #### Deletion

-A `FileSystemHandle` to `LocalFolder` or its contents will allow their [`remove()`](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemHandle/remove) and [`removeEntry(...)`](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemDirectoryHandle/removeEntry) methods to successfully delete files and directories.
 Contents in `LocalFolder` can be deleted while the `LocalFolder` entry cannot itself be deleted - this is to mimic the effects of the WinRT [`ClearAsync(...)`](https://learn.microsoft.com/en-us/uwp/api/windows.storage.applicationdata.clearasync?view=winrt-22621#windows-storage-applicationdata-clearasync(windows-storage-applicationdatalocality)) API.

+Both [`FileSystemHandle: remove()`](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemHandle/remove) and [`FileSystemDirectoryHandle: removeEntry(...)`](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemDirectoryHandle/removeEntry) methods can be used on child handles to delete files and directories within the `LocalFolder` directory.
+Only `FileSystemDirectoryHandle: removeEntry(...)` should be used on the `LocalFolder` root directory handle.

 #### Storage quota and eviction